RaviVendraminideAlmeida/RaviVendraminideAlmeida/README.md

 Coding stuff since 2020.
-Somestimes I like to build things from scratch.
+Sometimes I like to build things from scratch.